 I grew up in Spokane, attended Spokane Public Schools, and completed my undergraduate and post-graduate studies at Gonzaga University.
 After spending time living in Oakland, CA and Madison, WI I returned to Spokane to be closer to my family.

 When I moved back home, I was working in the event ticketing industry.
 I managed a three state region for TicketsWest, a job that took me to University towns like Pullman and Lewiston, affording me a better understanding of my home district.
 From the moment I arrived back in Spokane, however, I started looking for ways to solve the many problems facing Spokane’s working families.
 I had the opportunity to start Communities in Schools of Spokane County, where I worked in the nonprofit sector to provide resources for our kids in the form of school supplies, afterschool programs, counseling, and other support.
 Once I discovered that there were structural bureaucratic problems standing in the way of our progress, I decided to run for President of the Spokane City Council.

 As City Council President, I have fought hard for those less fortunate than me.
 I have worked to protect our natural environment, to ensure that all workers are entitled to Safe and Sick Leave, and to defend the rights of our LGBT community.
-I’m proud of the work I’ve done at the City, and I intended to run for Mayor in 2019 so that I could continue to work for my home city.
+I’m proud of the work I’ve done at the City, and I intend to run for Mayor in 2019 so that I can continue to work on behalf of the people of Spokane.